orlovtsu/orlovtsu.github.io/university_majors/README.md

 The next interesting question to understand,
 ### 2. What is the employment rate by major and salary distribution by majors?

-Unemployment rate by major category can help to understand chances to find a job after graduation.
+Unemployment rate and salary distribution by major category can help to understand chances to find a job after graduation.
 If anyone who makes a choice about a future field of study has a doubt it can be useful for that.

 ![Unemployment rate by major category](/university_majors/images/fig1.png)